 Using a sharp chef's knife, cut the artichokes exactly into half, taking extra care to continue the cut along the entire length of the stem.
 If you prefer you can actually start cutting the stem down the middle and continue into the body of the artichoke.
 Cut all the artichokes in this way and lay open side up.
 You can choose to spoon in the garlic chili oil mixture into the cavity and also drizzle the surrounding petals or you can mix in the breadcrumbs with the oil and fill the cavity with this mixture.

-NOTES : The artichoke is a thistle-like plant native to the regions of southern Europe, North Africa and the Canary Islands.
+The artichoke is a thistle-like plant native to the regions of southern Europe, North Africa and the Canary Islands.
 A powerful part of the plant is its leaves, one of the oldest medicinal plants dating back to 4th century B.C. for digestive problems.
 In the 16th century, they were already a treatment for liver problems and jaundice.
-How much we love artichokes.
-A poem can explain the passion.
-Artichoke by Richard Foerster For all the bother, it’s the peeling away we savored, the slow striptease toward a tender heart— how each petal dipped in the buttery sauce was raked across our lower teeth, its residue less redolent of desire than sweet restraint, a mere foretaste of passion, but the scaly plates piled up like potsherds in a kitchen midden, a history in what’s now useless, discarded— so we strained after less and less as the barbs perhaps drew a little blood and we cut our way into the core to rid us of the fiber that would stifle every ut- terance between us.
+A poem about the artichoke by Richard Foerster: For all the bother, it’s the peeling away we savored, the slow striptease toward a tender heart— how each petal dipped in the buttery sauce was raked across our lower teeth, its residue less redolent of desire than sweet restraint, a mere foretaste of passion, but the scaly plates piled up like potsherds in a kitchen midden, a history in what’s now useless, discarded— so we strained after less and less as the barbs perhaps drew a little blood and we cut our way into the core to rid us of the fiber that would stifle every utterance between us.
 In our quest for that morsel, how we risked silence, risked even love.